132d Communications Flight redesignated as squadron

 |0

-This work, 132d Communications Flight redesignated as squadron [Image 3 of 3], by MSgt Michael Kelly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 132d Communications Flight redesignated as squadron, by MSgt Michael Kelly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT